Collected below are various samples of my work.

 “The explosion took out the entire bridge, everything forward of frame 5 is open to vacuum.
 The breach sealed automatically so at least some of the crew should have survived but there’s no sign of them.
 What the hell happened here?”

 – Salvage Report of Senior Engineer Mark Fairbanks.

 DM-Grotto – DOWNLOAD: DM-Grotto (.zip 18.6 MB)

 Grotto (DM-Grotto) is a Deathmatch level for Unreal Tournament 3, designed for 2 to 6 players it is set within an abandoned temple network deep under the surface of an alien moon.
-Built around a series of platforms, linked by stairs, bridges and jump pads the goal was for a fast and frantic map reminiscent of the classic Quake III Arena map Q3DM17 “The Longest Yard”.
+Built around a series of platforms linked by stairs, bridges, and jump pads.
+My desire was for a fast and frantic map with long sight lines, reminiscent of the classic Quake III Arena map Q3DM17 “The Longest Yard”.

 Miles beneath the surface of a barren moon, too remote to have anything beyond a catalogue number, this ancient temple network was once a place of silent contemplation.
 Uncovered by the Liandri Corporation twenty years previously the only thing to contemplate now is how many seconds you have left to live.

 - Sneaky Bastards – Deep In The Shadows, a twelve part series examining the systems and level design of Eidos Montreal’s Thief reboot.

 - Groping The Map in each instalment I present an in-depth analysis of a single-player level that I feel is particularly well designed and constructed.
 I examine structure, encounter placement, aesthetics, and associated design issues.

 - Design By Example, my previous column at RunJumpFire.com, where I analysed specific game mechanics from both video games and board games.
 These articles are now rerunning on Groping The Elephant.